 Note: instead of sda1 you should use the partition on which your root is mounted.
 If you are not sure about it, check in Disk Utility application (the default one on your liveCD.

 Locate the groups:

-The file which holds the groups is simply called groups.
+The file which holds the groups is simply called group.
 But because you have recently changed this file with the wrong command, you need to check the backup file in order to determine which were your old groups, so that you can add them back.
-The backup file is groups-.
+The backup file is group-.

 usermod -aG group user